wpup/functions/readme.md

 - `functions_file` - Modify file path
 - `functions_handle` - Modify function/method string name (that are used for `call_user_func`)
-- `functions_directories` - Modify which directories the plugin should look for functions file.
+- `functions_directories` - Modify which directories the plugin should scan for functions files.
 Default is `wp-content/themes/NAME/functions`

 ## License